≡ Menu

 And truth be told…

 The fault with Chihuahuas tends to lie with the owners.
-They are such a small dog that the owners don’t believe them capable of harm and therefore don’t socialize them like they might a bigger dog.
-They won’t tend to attend obedience classes and as a result, sadly, re-homing shelters are filled with Chihuahuas who were never properly trained and as a result we’re never given a chance to behave themselves as they should have!
+They are such small dogs that the owners don’t believe them capable of harm and therefore don’t socialize them like they might a giant dog.
+They won’t tend to attend obedience classes, and as a result, sadly, re-homing shelters are filled with Chihuahuas who were never adequately trained.
+As a result, we’re never allowed to behave as we should have!

 Chi Chi Health Concerns

-They can suffer from the aforementioned medical conditions that we’ve already discussed which is something you should be aware if the Chi-Chi is a “first generation” Chi-Chi.
-In cases like these, you’ll want to be sure to discuss any potential issues the parents might have as well as get a good look at them for yourself.
+They can suffer from the aforementioned medical conditions we’ve already discussed, which you should be aware of if the Chi-Chi is a “first generation” Chi-Chi.
+In cases like these, you’ll want to discuss any potential issues the parents might have and get a good look at them for yourself.

 Also, as we’ve…

-Already discussed, the Chihuahua is not going to be without its own set of issue, including his or her teeth which we haven’t already discussed.
-This is why you’ll also probably want to take a good look at your Chi-Chi’s teeth before falling completely in love!
+As already discussed, the Chihuahua will not be without its own set of issues, including their teeth which we haven’t already discussed.
+This is why you’ll also probably want to look at your Chi-Chi teeth before falling completely in love!

 • No documentation